-$$\eta^{ab} = \eta{ab} = \begin{pmatrix} 1 & 0 & 0 & 0 \\ 0 & -1 & 0 & 0 \\ 0 & 0 & -1 & 0 \\ 0 & 0 & 0 & -1 \end{pmatrix} . \tag{70}$$
+$$\eta^{ab} = \eta{ab} = \begin{pmatrix} 1 & 0 & 0 & 0 \\ 0 & -1 & 0 & 0 \\ 0 & 0 & -1 & 0 \\ 0 & 0 & 0 & -1 \end{pmatrix} .$$ (70)

-You can easily confirm the form of the action (69) by deducing the equation of motion Challenge 129 e in the usual way.
+You can easily confirm the form of the action (69) by deducing the equation of motion in the usual way.

 In short, nature is not in a hurry: every object moves in a such way that its own clock shows the longest delay possible, compared with any alternative motion nearby.
 This general principle is also valid for particles under the influence of gravity, as we will see in the section on general relativity, and for particles under the influence of electric or magnetic interactions.
 In fact, the principle of maximum proper time, i.e., the least action principle, is valid in all cases of motion found in nature, as we will discover step by step.
 For the moment, we just note that the longest proper time is realized when the average difference between kinetic and potential energy is minimal.
 (Can you confirm this?)
-We spin in general relativity.
-The inclusion of torsion in general relativity does not require new fundamental constants; indeed, the absence of torsion was assumed in the Ref.
-300 Raychaudhuri equation.
-The use of the extended Raychaudhuri equation, which includes torsion, might allow one to deduce the full Einstein-Cartan theory from the maximum force principle.
-However, all arguments so far suggest that torsion is an unnecessary complication.
+We thus recover the principle of least action in its everyday formulation.